Scranton Library Art Walking Tour

 Born in Boston, Fink received his BFA from the Maryland Institute College of Art and his MFA from the Yale University School of Art.
 His work has been exhibited widely throughout the U.S., Europe, Japan, and Australia.
 In 2002, a monograph on Fink’s work, Out of the Ordinary, was published, with text by Eleanor Heartney.
 Fink’s work is represented in the collections of the Art Institute of Chicago, the Hara Museum, Tokyo, the Metropolitan Museum of Art, New York, the Museum of Modern Art, New York, and the National Gallery of Art, Washington, DC, among many others.

-37) James Coignard – Signification Colorée
+37) JAMES COIGNARD – Signification Colorée

 James Coignard was a painter, ceramic artist, sculptor, and writer born in 1925 in Tours, France.
 He was recognized for his colorful, geometric abstractions and exceptional carborundum etchings.
 The artist’s keen interest in mathematics is evident in all his paintings and etchings.
 These elegant, rich, tactile prints are done on heavy cotton fiber paper with a rough, organic, and visible texture that has to be seen in person to be fully appreciated.
 Coignard studied at the École des Arts Décoratifs in Nice and subsequently apprenticed with the painter Marchand des Raux.
 After developing a relationship with a gallery in Nice in the 1950s, Coignard began to gain some notoriety.
 Distinguishing himself as a talented painter, sculptor, and etcher, James eventually began to exhibit internationally.
 His artwork is now in numerous corporate and private collections and over 20 museums, including the Guggenheim in New York and the Bibliothèque Nationale in Paris.